PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductStorage.md

 ## Parts

 The parts property must return an array of [ILinkStrategy](@ref Marvin.Products.Management.ILinkStrategy).
 Each link strategy represents a product part or collection of product parts.
 For links without custom properties the [DefaultLinkStrategy](@ref Marvin.Products.Management.DefaultLinkStrategy) can be used while custom propertiers require a custom implementation of the interface.
-Instances of the default strategy should be created by using the static `CreateLink`-method.

 For the `WatchProduct` strategy the parts property is implemented as shown below: